 Now to the real issue, how to create and cultivate your own unique style in/of music that will further make you become a great singer and overall boost your singing ability.

-#1 – Develope a Badass Rock Attitude – You Own it.
+#1 – Develop a Bad-ass Rock Attitude – You Own it

 So if you don’t honestly feel 100% confident while singing or on stage that you rock, the best on the planet (not competing with anyone) and is the best thing to happen to your audience, it won’t matter how perfect your performance was technically, because all they will remember is the smell of your fear and self-doubt.